marcopennekamp/lore/specification/identifiers.md

 An identifier may never be equal to the following **keywords**:

 ```
-_ do else end false fixed for if intrinsic let return then true while yield
+_ and case cond do else extends false fixed for func if intrinsic let module not object or proc return spec struct then trait true type use var where while yield
 ```

-Some additional words may have special meaning to the parser, but aren't keywords, because the parser can resolve the ambiguity in all instances.
-These words are: `act extends func mut spec struct trait type where`.